mireiffe/reinitialization/README.md

 # A classical re-initialization method for level set function

 ## Overview
-This is a python implementation for a re-initialization method of sussman.
+This is a (not official) python implementation for a re-initialization method of sussman.

 ## Referance